Find unused images in WordPress

 Unused images can silently degrade your WordPress website’s performance and user experience.
 They did that on my sites for years.

-Whether you opt for manual inspection, use Image Source Control, or go the SQL route, I’d suggest optimizing your media library as a regular part of your website maintenance routine.
+Whether you opt for manual inspection, use Image Source Control, or go the SQL route, I’d suggest WordPress media library cleanup as a regular part of your website maintenance routine.
 I have reserved time for this in every quarter.

 Portrait of Thomas Maier, founder and CEO of Image Source Control